TeenLife

 HMI’s Gap Semesters unite outdoor adventure, environmental service, and leadership development on an uninterrupted journey to some of the world’s most awe-inspiring places.
 Our students realize their full potential to thrive as engaged citizens of the world by exploring with intention.

 Take time for your future on a NOLS gap year.
-NOLS created the original wilderness semester and we continue to lead the way - just like our graduates.
+NOLS created the original wilderness semester, and we continue to lead the way - just like our graduates.
 On any semester or year course, learn multiple outdoor skills and gain in-depth leadership skills through an extensive hands-on progression guided by your instructors.
 We prepare students for school, teamwork, and life through a proven curriculum.

 Community Service Gap Year Programs

-A Broader View Volunteers program is designed with a humanitarian focus, offering meaningful volunteer work projects combined with a cultural immersion experience.
+A Broader View Volunteers program is designed with a humanitarian focus, offering meaningful volunteer work projects and a cultural immersion experience.
 They are designed to give travelers an enriching, life-changing experience while volunteering abroad.
 Participating in locally led volunteer work gives you the opportunity to experience, learn and contribute to society in ways that traditional travel does not do.

 Language Gap Year Programs